-I’ve always suggested taking a long trip to Nepal (if you have longer, see my two week itineraries for Nepal) to get the most from this great country.
+I’ve always suggested taking a long trip to Nepal (if you have longer, see my two week itineraries for Nepal and one month itineraries) to get the most from this great country.
 But, I always get emails from people saying “I’ve only got a week!
 Can I still do it?!”

 The answer is of course yes!

 With new budget airline routes from Bangkok, Kuala Lumpur and New Delhi opening up there has been an unprecedented rise in short trips to Nepal.

 I’ve had great people from Malaysia wanting to make the most of these new offers as well as tourists visiting Thailand and India who never thought it possible to make it to Nepal so easily.

 I’ve jumped on the bandwagon too for a short trip to catch up with some friends and business.
 It’s a much shorter trip than usual so I thought it would be a great opportunity to share some tips on what you can hope to see and do between 5-7 days in Nepal.

 “When are you going to Nepal” is nearly as important as “how long will you be in Nepal”.
 Remember Nepal has a four season temperate climate which will affect what you can do there.
 Let’s start with the best time to go and work down.